greenboxal/doggohub/doc/administration/operations/unicorn.md

 ```

 One other thing that stands out in the log snippet above, taken from
-GitLab.com, is that 'worker 4' was serving requests for only 23 seconds.
+DoggoHub.com, is that 'worker 4' was serving requests for only 23 seconds.
 This
-is a normal value for our current GitLab.com setup and traffic.
+is a normal value for our current DoggoHub.com setup and traffic.

-The high frequency of Unicorn memory restarts on some GitLab sites can be a
+The high frequency of Unicorn memory restarts on some DoggoHub sites can be a
 source of confusion for administrators.
 Usually they are a [red
 herring](https://en.wikipedia.org/wiki/Red_herring).